blakeblackshear/frigate/docs/docs/configuration/index.md

       user: admin
       # Optional: password for login.
       password: admin
+      # Optional: PTZ camera object autotracking.
+Keeps a moving object in
+      # the center of the frame by automatically moving the PTZ camera.
+      autotracking:
+        # Optional: enable/disable object autotracking. (default: shown below)
+        enabled: False
+        # Optional: list of objects to track from labelmap.txt (default: shown below)
+        track:
+          - person
+        # Required: Begin automatically tracking an object when it enters any of the listed zones.
+        required_zones:
+          - zone_name
+        # Required: Name of ONVIF camera preset to return to when tracking is over.
+        return_preset: preset_name
+        # Optional: Seconds to delay before returning to preset. (default: shown below)
+        timeout: 10

     # Optional: Configuration for how to sort the cameras in the Birdseye view.
     birdseye: